hibadaoud/CI-CD-Pipeine-Azure-Kubernetes-For-FruitVision-Application/README.md

 3. **Ingress**:
    - Use **Azure Kubernetes Ingress Controller** (`webapprouting.kubernetes.azure.com`) for routing traffic to services.
    - Provide secure HTTPS access to services with **TLS certificates** from **Let's Encrypt** (`clusterIssuer.yaml`).
-   - Suitable for routing requests under URLs such as:
+   - Suitable for routing requests under the URL :
      ```
      fruitvision-${NAMESPACE}.${INGRESS_IP}.nip.io
+     ```
+   - This URL ensures that requests are routed appropriately based on the namespace environment `${NAMESPACE}` .
+   - The **Ingress IP** is the public IP address assigned to the **Azure Kubernetes Ingress Controller**.
+It serves as the entry point for all external traffic directed to the Kubernetes cluster.
+It can be obtained by:
+    ```
+    INGRESS_IP=$(kubectl get service -n app-routing-system nginx -o jsonpath="{.status.loadBalancer.ingress[0].ip}")
     ```

 4. **Secrets**:
    - Store sensitive credentials (e.g., MongoDB connection details) securely using Kubernetes Secrets.